 - Risk analysis

 "I am so glad I joined the KVA Trustees Network at the beginning of this year.
 I have found it so useful to meet with trustees of other local charities and share our knowledge and experiences, and I feel free to ask questions.
 KVA provide invaluable information at the sessions, with handouts or links to information on line.
 I would encourage anyone who is local trustee, whether relatively new to the position or long-standing, to come along."

 Hilary Orton - Trustee - Kingston Churches Action on Homelessness

-If you wish to sign up to any of these network please complete the form below and state the organisation that you represent.
+If you wish to sign up to any of these networks, please complete the form below - and state the organisation that you represent.